nathanforester/FlaskDeploymentCloud/README.md

 - Anomolous results with reconfiguration - not building this repo

 - may need to configure Ansible plugin - and also install Ansible onto node, ensuring it is in the PATH

+- Add key files to .ssh folder in jenkins folder.
+If no .ssh folder exists, create one.